-South Africa is a meeting point of the first and third world, it has a stable first world economy with educational institutions, communication networks, medical facilities and a road infrastructure to rival the best in the west!
-Yet with access to extensive wilderness and wildlife resources on its doorstep that can rival any other “big game” destination in Africa.
+South Africa is a meeting point of the first and third world, it boasts a first world economy with educational institutions, communication networks, medical facilities and a road infrastructure to rival the best in the west!
+Yet with access to extensive wilderness, wildlife, authentic traditional culture and outdoor adventure resources on its doorstep South Africa can rival any other destination on the planet.

 The difference between first and third world difference is most apparent on the social level, where at one end of the spectrum many live the jet-set lifestyle of the top 10% in the world; yet on the opposite end of the spectrum there are many tribal communities who live as they have for the last 100 years - without electricity or running water.

-A selection of potentially life-changing experiences can be pieced together in a “seamless” South African adventure.
-The modules that follow offer group leaders flexibility of tailor making a uniquely South African life experience that matches the group's aims and objectives.
+Our range of programmes offer the flexibility of tailor making a uniquely South African life experience that matches the group's aims and objectives.

 There is no better way of actually getting to know a community than living with and working alongside them.
 This is what this life changing experience achieves.
 It is not a sanitised commercial tourist experience – it is the real deal.
 By day you work alongside the community on a project that you and the community have jointly had input into selecting.
 By night, participants are ‘billeted’ out in small groups of 2-4 to host families.
 This structured programme ensures a meaningful involved authentic cultural experience and a real opportunity to make a difference.

 The community pledges ‘sweat equity’ while you vow to fundraise for the project, together the project is undertaken and completed.
 The goal is for projects to be completed during your stay and if applicable are self-sustainable going forward.
 There is scope for projects that can be integrated into an annual visitation regime.